gokulkrishh/dotfiles/README.md

 cd ~/dotfiles && bash install.sh
 ```

-_Once installation is complete, you are good to go with development in your OSX machine._

 ### Optional (setup NPM config)

 > Add your email, username for npm global config